brandonroberts/angular/README.md

 # Angular

-Angular is a development platform for building mobile and desktop web applications using Typescript/JavaScript and other languages.
+Angular is a development platform for building mobile and desktop web applications using Typescript/JavaScript and other languages..

 ## Quickstart